ruyakubu/BUILD-AzureML-workshop/README.md

 In this lab, you’ll be learning the end-to-end machine learning process that involves data preparation, training a model locally and in the cloud, and debugging it to perform responsibly.
 We’ll be using the [UCI hospital diabetes dataset](https://archive.ics.uci.edu/ml/machine-learning-databases/00296/) to train a classification model using the Scikit-Learn framework.
 The model will predict whether or not a diabetic patient will be readmitted back to a hospital within 30 days of being discharged.

+# Exercise 1:  Training a model locally

-# Prerequisites
+## Prerequisites
 1. Clone the lab repository into your local machine.
 ```bash
 git clone https://github.com/ruyakubu/BUILD-AzureML-workshop.git
 ```
-2. Change directory into the lab folder
+2. Change directory into the lab folder.
 ```bash
 cd BUILD-AzureML-workshop
 ```
 3. Open the lab folder in Visual Studio Code.
-(Or Jupyter Notebook)
 4. Then open the *1-dataprep-and-training-local.ipynb* notebook.
 5. Click on the **Run All** button on the top of the notebook to run the notebook.

-# Exercise 1:  Training a model locally

 We'll start by cleaning our dataset: we'll check for special characters, remove missing values, delete irrelevant columns, and reformat our data.
 After the data has been cleansed, we’ll train the model.